 - Two-toed sloths measure up to 27 inches long and weigh up to 19 pounds.

-, hanging from the tall trees in cloud and rain forests.
+HABITAT AND RANGEThe sloth is found in Central and South America, hanging from the tall trees in cloud and rain forests.
 You may see an inert sloth tucked onto a tree branch, basking in the sun.
-The thick, matted coat of sloths helps keep them insulated, but dropping nighttime temperatures lower their body temperature, and, like reptiles, they rely upon the sun
+The thick, matted coat of sloths helps keep them insulated, but dropping nighttime temperatures lower their body temperature, and, like reptiles, they rely upon the

 Their digestive system works just as slowly.
 The low metabolism of a sloth is half the rate of other similarly sized animals, and food may linger in the stomach for up to one week.
 Therefore, sloths have developed extremely large intestinal tracts, a four-chambered stomach, and bacteria in the stomach that helps process ample amounts of tough leaves.
 This low-energy diet results in the slow movement and long sleeping periods of the sloth.